Pavanaprabhu/automatic_facebook_login/README.md

 extract the file ,
-copy your own address in the code , browser=webdriver.Chrome("copy yr file path in the code above") , write userid and password of yr account for which u want to login.
+copy your own address in the code , browser=webdriver.Chrome("copy yr file path in the code above") , write userid and password of yr faceboook account for which u want to login automatically.